shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

 6. Explore the rest of the Attack paths found in your Environment and remidiate

-## Exercise 3: Build query with Cloud Security Explorer
+## Exercise 3: Build query with Cloud Security Explorer (Read Only)

 1. From **Defender for Cloud** menu, open the **Cloud Security Explorer** page.